PoromKamal/distributed-matchmaking/README.md

 # d58-final-project
-A POC for a distributed low latency messaging system.
+A POC for a distributed low latency matchmaking + messaging system.